How Authentic Content Can Help You Create Lasting Customer Relationships

 Sites that only blogged 0-4 in a month got 3.5 times less traffic and 4.5 times fewer leads.

-Hence, it is imperative you create a blogging schedule and make sure you stick to it.
+Hence, you must create a blogging schedule and stick to it.

 High-Tech, Visual Content

-If your audience is going to look at your content, it has to be visually appealing and better than the last experience they had with your website.
+If your audience is going to look at your content, it has to be visually appealing and better than their last experience with your website.

 Let's be honest; how-to and instructional content is quite dry and can make a reader lose attention at a crucial moment.